vmware-tanzu/velero/site/content/posts/2019-08-22-announcing-velero-1.1.md

 - Prior to version 1.1, restic backups could be delayed or failed due to long-lived locks on the repository.
 Now, Velero removes stale locks from restic repositories every 5 minutes, ensuring they do not interrupt normal operations.
 - Previously, the PodVolumeBackup custom resources that represented a restic backup within a cluster were not synchronized between clusters, making it unclear what restic volumes were available to restore into a new cluster.
 In version 1.1, these resources are synced into clusters, so they are more visible to you when you are trying to restore volumes.
 - Originally, Velero would not validate the host path in which volumes were mounted on a given node.
 If a node did not expose the filesystem correctly, you wouldn’t know about it until a backup failed.
 Now, Velero’s restic server will validate that the directory structure is correct on startup, providing earlier feedback when it’s not.
 - Velero’s restic support is intended to work on a broad range of volume types.
-With the general release of the [Container Storage Interface API](https://kubernetes.io/blog/2019/01/15/container-storage-interface-ga/), Velero can now use restic to backup CSI volumes.
+With the general release of the [Container Storage Interface API](https://kubernetes.io/blog/2019/01/15/container-storage-interface-ga/), Velero can now use restic to back up CSI volumes.

 Along with our bug fixes, we’ve provided an easier way to move restic backups between storage providers.
 Different providers often have different StorageClasses, requiring user intervention to make restores successfully complete.